10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

 Munich is probably the most expensive city on this itinerary.
 But at least you can save money on water, as there are water fountains to refill your water bottles here.
 Other than that, I’m afraid that I do not have any budget tips to share off the top of my head.
 If you headed to Munich in winter check out my detailed Munich winter guide.

-Things to Do and Places to Visit in Munich
+Places to Visit in Munich

 - Old town